cyrixhero/TheOfflineBay/README.md

 - An online version of this database.
 Developement complete - just need to buy a server. <a href=https://raw.githubusercontent.com/OfflineBay/TheOfflineBay/master/docs/basic.png>screenshot1</a> <a href=https://raw.githubusercontent.com/OfflineBay/TheOfflineBay/master/docs/detailed1.png>screenshot2</a> <a href=https://raw.githubusercontent.com/OfflineBay/TheOfflineBay/master/docs/detailed2.png>screenshot3</a>
 - Another level of detail which adds detailed sources, historic tracking info, all TPB info(uploader/tpb_id/category/imdb/etc) (The same as the online version above)
 - Release our Pirate Bay dump.
 We made this after TPB stopped providing dumps.
 It contains all the information of every torrent on TPB (no comments as per)
-- Release a CSV/mysqlite3 dump of our database (49.4 million torrents)
+- Release a CSV/sqlite3 dump of our database (49.4 million torrents)
-- WebTorrent/bitcoin integration for a serverless, domainless, censorship resistant website (this is half developed, built around <a href=https://github.com/elendirx/web2web>web2web</a>).
+- WebTorrent/bitcoin integration for an updatable but serverless, domainless, and censorship resistant version (this is half developed, built around <a href=https://github.com/elendirx/web2web>web2web</a>).
+- Options to sort by age/size (5x database size increase)
 - Open source
 - Python script so users can build their own database from available dumps/scrapes.

 #### If you're good with CSS, unlike me, it would be great if you could help make it look pretty.
 #### You can help pay towards hosting costs by donating BTC to bc1q5j808wvsqt9z0j6tyycarp0f306sxfug5xd3zh
-We will never run pop-ups and will have no more than 1 ad per page.
+We will never run pop-ups and will have no more than 1 ad per page on the online version.